|Minimum Tickets (PAX)||4 (Four).|

 |Extention||This tour can be extended with tour Nightjar.|

-Full day on our truck (gate fees and Lunch included)
+The Twinspot Tour is a full day on our truck (gate fees and Lunch included)

 There are various options one can choose for a full day’s birding and sightseeing in the area.
 We can either explore iGwalagwala forest via estuarine system.
 Or we may also have to drive to Iphiva camp site & Croc Centre to explore the Imvubu trail where specials includes Saddle Billed Stork; Croaking Cisticolas, Palmnut Vulture, Senegal Lapwing, Narina Trogon & Wattle-eyed flycatcher.
 Other wild life that we may encounter includes Hippos, Crocodiles, Waterbuck, Buffalo.
 Bushbuck and many more.

 From here we drive to Futululu park and explore the pan for many water fowl such as Pygmy Goose, Lesser Jacanas and White backed Ducks.
 The forest areas provide sightings of Narina Trogons, Southern banded Snake Eagle and Woodward’s Batis.